Two travellers from Israel released from mandatory hotel quarantine

 As well as arguing his detention was disproportionate and unlawful in the circumstances of the case, his lawyers also argued the quarantining legislation was unconstitutional.

-Ms Justice Miriam O’Regan agreed to direct an inquiry into the legality of Mr Jennings’ detention and adjourned the matter until Monday morning.
+Ms Justice Miriam O’Regan agreed to direct an inquiry into the legality of Mr Jennings’ detention and adjourned the matter until Monday morning when it is expected to be withdrawn by the State.

-Ms Aviezer’s case will also be heard on Monday.
+Ms Aviezer’s case will also be withdrawn when it resumes on Monday.
 Under the requirements of the Health (Amendment) Act 2021, she had been quarantining at the Holiday Inn Express Hotel near Dublin Airport since Wednesday after taking a flight from Israel.

 She is challenging the constitutionality of her quarantine under Article 40.4.2, which allows for a High Court hearing into the legal justification of any detention.